Why Infanticide Is A Problem In Senegal

 In some countries, like China and India, this practice has been employed by families for gender selection: families who prefer boys choose to kill infant girls.
 But in Senegal, experts say, infanticide is not related to gender.
 Rather, it is a response to taboo pregnancies, carried out mostly in isolation by women.
 "I hid [my pregnancy] because I was surprised and I was in shock.
 I was also scared of what my in-laws would say," said F, a woman imprisoned for infanticide.

-Due to the immense stigma and social ostracization around the practice, the five women we interviewed asked that their identifies be protected.
+Due to the immense stigma and social ostracization around the practice, the five women we interviewed asked that their identity be protected.
 They are identified by their first initial.

 The women we interviewed had what would be termed an "unwanted pregnancy" in public health jargon, but the term doesn't capture the profundity of their feelings.
 An impossible pregnancy might be closer.
 One teenager was raped while working as a maid.
 Another woman had a brief extramarital affair after her husband left the country for work and she was living with her in-laws.
 "In our society, when a girl has sexual relations outside of marriage it's a dishonor for the family, even worse when she gets pregnant.
 The two make a double dishonor," explains Abdoulaye Thiam, director of the National School of Social Work in Dakar.
 "The women prefer to get rid of the baby."